 Starbird is director of the Emerging Capacities of Mass Participation (emCOMP) Laboratory.
 She is also adjunct faculty in the Paul G. Allen School of Computer Science & Engineering and the iSchool and a data science fellow at the eScience Institute.
-She was recently promoted to associate professor with tenure, which takes effect in the fall of 2019.

 Her research is situated within human-computer interaction (HCI) and the emerging field of crisis informatics — the study of how information-communication technologies (ICTs) are used during crisis events.
 Her research examines how people use social media to seek, share, and make sense of information after natural disasters (such as earthquakes and hurricanes) and man-made disasters (such as acts of terrorism and mass shooting events).
 More recently, her work has shifted to focus on the spread of disinformation in this context.
 In 2018, she received a National Science Foundation CAREER Award for research in this area.

 Ryan Calo, Associate Professor, School of Law, @rcalo